kinopee0219/capstone/report.md

 ---
 ### <u>#1.
 Definition</u>
 #### 1-1.
 Project Overview:
-In this proposal, in order to verify how useful CNN is to solve time-series prediction problem, CNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at [kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs).
+In this proposal, in order to verify how useful CNN is to solve time-series prediction problem, RNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at [kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs).
 As you know, CNN is mainly used in the field of Image Recognition so far.
 CNN, however, has recently been said to be a valid method to solve time-series forecasting problem. [*1](https://www.researchgate.net/publication/328445708_CNNPred_CNN-based_stock_market_prediction_using_several_data_sources) [,2](https://www.ai-gakkai.or.jp/jsai2017/webprogram/2017/pdf/1112.pdf).
 In order to show that RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.

 #### 1-2.
 Problem Statement:
 In this proposal, usability of deep learning, especially CNN as an feature extractor, is verified.
 Although CNN is known to be valid in the field of Image Recognition, few use-case of CNN are applied to finance problem, such as stock price predictions.
 This is because a lot of Algorithm Trading has employed technical index so far.
 These index, however, are commonly used and developed by humans.
 So, it can be said that there is some room to improve Trading Algorithm.